Herriman Hills Trail System Project

-The story of the preservation the Herriman Hills for open space and trails began in 2014 when Herriman citizens were outraged to learn about proposals for still more residential developments being considered for the lovely hills that form the backdrop for their community.
+The story of the preservation the Herriman Hills for open space and trails began in 2014 when Herriman citizens were outraged to learn about proposals for residential developments being considered for the lovely hills that form the backdrop for their community.
 In reaction to these concerns, the Herriman Trails Committee formed and championed the “Herriman Hills Initiative,” a proposal that would tax each Herriman household to raise funds to buy these mountains and preserve them as open space.
-Although the initiative was ultimately voted down, citizen efforts to preserve the hills got the attention of Camp Williams, the National Guard training facility on the southern side of the Herriman Hills in Utah County.
+Although the initiative was ultimately voted down, citizen efforts to preserve the hills helped get the attention of Camp Williams, the National Guard training facility on the southern side of the Herriman Hills in Utah County.

 Along the southwestern boundary of Salt Lake County is a chain of low, rolling mountains that are volcanic in origin.
 They extend east, running perpendicular from the Oquirrh Mountains toward the foothills of the glacially carved Wasatch.
 Geographically, they form the southern boundary of the Salt Lake Valley and the northern boundary of Utah Valley.
 These are the Herriman Hills, preserved as open space by Herriman City and the setting for a new trail system featuring state-of-the-art single-track trails for mountain bikers, runners, and hikers.